EunSeong-Park/EunSeong-Park.github.io/contents/2020_ITinerary/home.md

 ## About the Class
 Our class consists of three parts:

-- **Pre-class**: We will provide some exercises or materials to prepare the class. **Don't worry, it is not mandatory.** We expect that you guys can follow real-time class very well even if you skipped the pre-class.
-But this pre-class may be helpful for you!
+- **Pre-class**: We adopted **flipped learning** for this program.
+In the pre-class of each session, we will provide several exercises or supplement materials to prepare the class.
+Because of the short period of this program, we are trying to help you study in the pre-class as much as possible.
+So, please refer the materials, solve the exercises we provided, and **feel free to ask us** via comments.
-- **Real-time class**: We will meet on **Zoom** at every [class time].
-Some lecture and lab session will be given. **Lab session** is a mini-project for exercising the concepts we covered.
+- **Real-time class**: We will meet on **Zoom** (The class time is not determined yet).
+In the class, we will review the lecture we covered, and hold an lab session.
+In the **Lab session**, you can apply the concepts and skills you learned, by implementing several mini-projects.
-- **Post-class**: After the class, we will post the recording, additional materials.
-Like pre-class, **it is also not mandatory.** But reviewing with post-class will help you to fully acquire what you learned!
+- **Post-class**: After the class, we will post the recording, additional materials, and sample solutions for the lab session.
+Reviewing the contents may be helpful to you, so we strongly recommend to do that!

 ## If you have any issues...